auerlab/fasda/README.md

 to popular tools such as bedtools, BWA, and samtools.
 The code is written entirely in C and built on [biolibc](https://github.com/auerlab/biolibc) to maximize efficiency, portability, and interoperability with other tools.
+Statistical analysis results were verified to match those of R tools, in addition to being carefully studied at the mathematical level.

 Starting with kallisto output, computing fold-change and associated P-values for two conditions can typically be completed in a few seconds with three